 Influenza virus infects tissues of the lungs.
-The physical changes to the body during pregnancy, such as increased fluid retention and greater effort required by the lungs, make a pregnant person more likely to experience complications that require hospitalization if infected.
-Pregnant people who get influenza are at increased risk for pneumonia and preterm labor.
+The physical changes to a woman's body when she is pregnant, such as increased fluid retention and greater effort required by the lungs, make a pregnant woman more likely to experience complications that require hospitalization if infected.
+Women who get influenza are at increased risk for pneumonia and preterm labor.

 Since babies cannot get the influenza vaccine until 6 months of age, options for protecting them against influenza are limited to controlling exposure and relying on maternal antibodies that are transferred to the child before delivery.
 Since people can transmit influenza before the onset of symptoms, controlling exposure may not always be possible.
 Therefore, maternal antibodies offer an extra level of assurance.
-Indeed, studies have shown that during influenza season, babies born to those who were immunized against influenza during pregnancy are less likely to become ill from influenza when compared with babies born to those who were not immunized.
+Indeed, studies have shown that during influenza season, babies born to women who were immunized against influenza are less likely to become ill from influenza when compared with babies born to women who were not immunized.